-Halloween Fire Saftey: Preventing Fires and Keeping Your Family Safe While Trick or Treating
+Halloween Fire Safety: Preventing Fires While Trick or Treating

 Halloween is a festive time, full of spooky jack-o-lanterns, scary costumes, and plenty of sweet treats.
 Unfortunately, it’s also one of the most common holidays for fires.
 According to the National Fire Incident Reporting System, more than 10,000 fires are reported over a three-day period around Halloween every year.
 Before you decorate your house or put the kids in their costumes, make sure you review these Halloween fire safety tips.

 Halloween Fire Safety Tips For Decorating Your House